 - I actually appreciate American boarding first and business class before all elite tiers with published requirements, as that’s quite a contrast to United, where Premier 1K members board before first and business class

-- It’s not clear to me whether Concierge Key members will still be invited to pre-board before first and business class, or if everyone will be called up at once, because I’m sure some Concierge Key members wouldn’t be happy to lose their special call
+- It’s not clear to me whether Concierge Key members are still invited to pre-board before first and business class, or if everyone is called up at once, because I’m sure some Concierge Key members wouldn’t be happy to lose their special call

 - It’s annoying how airlines both have a ton of boarding groups, and also have pre-boarding before that; like, why not make first and business class boarding part of a boarding group, rather than a non-boarding group?